-NOTE: If you have not already set up your App+Web property within Google Analytics, check out THIS previous post.
+NOTE: If you have not already set up Google Analytics 4 within Google Analytics, check out THIS previous post.

 Let me start this post by stating that Google, Krista Seiden, and Simo Ahava have all done a thorough job of documenting how you should set up the App + Web Configuration Tag.
 In some cases, you can just check the box that says “Send a page view event when this configuration loads” in your GTM tag settings and you’re done.

 However, there are many reasons why you might opt to set up a “page_view” event that is separate from your configuration tag (see below).
 The purpose of this post is to explain why you might need to do this, and share some best practices to make sure you’ve done it correctly.

 It’s really all about timing, and there are two things to consider: